nmfs-ost/noaa-fit-resources/_posts/2024-05-21-tool-quality.md

 ## What support is available to developers who need to make modifications to their tool to meet the tool quality standards?

 We plan to develop how-to resources as needed (including short videos and written guides).
 We are also planning to offer office hour sessions where you can get technical assistance.
-However, the FIT committee does not have the capacity to write documentation, tests, or custom GitHub actions for a tool maintainer.
+However, the FIT committee does not have the capacity to write documentation, tests, or custom GitHub Actions for a tool maintainer.

 ## What is the process for applying standards?

-The FIT coordinator will check your tool for [basic checklist items](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/basics), then assign a reviewer to review the tool for [documentation and testing checklist items](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/basics/checklists-for-reviewers).
+The FIT coordinator will check your tool for [inclusion in the FIT](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/checklist-for-fit-coordinator), then assign a reviewer to review the tool for [documentation and testing checklist items](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/basics/checklists-for-reviewers).
 The reviewer will check off items where you meet the standard.
 The review process is open, so reviewers and the tool maintainer can communicate throughout the review process.
 After reviewing, the reviewer will provide information on how the tool could meet more of the checklist items.
-If a sufficient number of checklist items are checked to meet the tool quality standards, the tool can be onboarded (or remain) in the FIT; if not, modifications are needed to onboard the tool/allow it to remain in the FIT.
+If a sufficient number of checklist items are checked to meet the tool quality standards, the tool can be onboarded (or remain) in the FIT.
+If not, modifications are needed to onboard the tool or allow it to remain in the FIT.

 ## How will users know if my tool met the tool quality standards?